jiangxincode/ApkToolBoxGUI/README.md

 [![Release Version](https://img.shields.io/github/v/release/jiangxincode/ApkToolBoxGUI?include_prereleases&sort=semver)](https://github.com/jiangxincode/ApkToolBoxGUI/releases/latest)

 APKToolBoxGUI is a handy tool for programmer with user-friendly GUI.

 It's a collection of common tools, encoding convert, timestamp convert, color picker and so on, furthermore there are some specialized tools for Android development(That is why it is named `ApkToolBoxGUI`).

 APKToolBoxGUI targets to replace most features of the tools below:

-* ColorPix(**All main features have been replaced**): <https://colorpix.en.softonic.com/>
 * I18NTools(**All features have been replaced**): <https://github.com/jiangxincode/I18NTools>
 * TextTools(**All main features have been replaced**): <https://github.com/jiangxincode/TextTools>
 * ApkToolBox(C#): <https://github.com/qtfreet00/ApkToolBox>